 The annual allowance for pension contributions is £60,000 (as of 2026), and you can carry forward unused allowances from the previous three tax years.
 Most people are nowhere near this limit, but higher earners should be aware of it.

 The trade-off is access.
-You cannot touch pension money until age 57 (rising to 58 in 2028).
+You cannot touch pension money until age 57 (from April 2028).
 If you need flexibility before that age, you will want to balance pension contributions with ISA investing in Step 9.

 Step 9: Invest for Long-Term Goals